Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/student_admission.md

 m.update()
 ```

 Finally, we insert the constraints from the regression.
-Note that due to the shape of the `feature_vars` matrix and `y`, this will insert one regression constraint for each students.
+Note that due to the shape of the `feature_vars` matrix and `y`, this will insert one regression constraint for each student.

 With the `print_stats` function we display what was added to the model.